EU Blue Card

 becoming the most competitive and dynamic knowledge-based economy in the world,

 capable of sustainable economic growth with more and better jobs, and greater social

 In October 2007, the European Commission adopted two proposals.
-The first to establish a Framework Directive for the purpose of the admission of highly educated migrants to the EU, later known as the EU Blue Card directive.
+The first was to establish a Framework Directive for the purpose of the admission of skilled and educated migrants to the EU, later known as the EU Blue Card directive.
 The second proposal is a directive to simplify migration procedures by funneling applicants into a single application procedure, the single permit directive.
 In May 2009, the European Council adopted the EU Blue Card directive.
 In December 2011, the single permit directive was adopted.